Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab03.md

      ![Picture 1](../media/dd3.png)

     >**Note:** If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.

+    >**Note**: This task guides participants through the process of onboarding a device to Microsoft Defender for Endpoint using an onboarding script.
+It ensures that the device is effectively connected and capable of running detection tests.

 ### Task 3: Configure Roles

 In this task, you will configure roles for use with device groups.